mklement0/n-install/README.md

 * [`git`](http://git-scm.com/)
 * [GNU `make`](http://www.gnu.org/software/make/)

-These prerequisites are met by default on OSX and on at least some Linux platforms.
+These prerequisites are met by default on macOS and on at least some Linux platforms.
 What's missing from some by default is `git` and/or `curl`, which, however, are easy to install from the respective package managers (e.g., `sudo apt-get install git curl` on Debian, or `sudo yum install git` on Fedora).
 `bash` and `curl` are required by `n` itself as well.